Whoopie Pie Cake

 - You will have extra frosting but don’t worry because it freezes well – put in an airtight container and use within 3 months.

 With so many of us not being able to leave our homes (except to get food)…we all need some delicious recipes to make.
 They have to be easy too.
-This is perfect.
+This is perfect and delicious.

 Thanks so much Gloria!
 Easy and delicious is essential!

-We all need treats right now, and this is perfect.
-I just need to get some marshmallow fluff, and then I can make this yummy cake!
+We all need treats right now, and this was perfect.

-I love whoopie pies, and this giant cake version is such a marvelous beauty to behold.
+I love whoopie pies, and this giant cake version is so good.

 Hehe.
 Thanks Anita! 🙂

-This cake looks just divine!!
-I have no doubt it will be a hit with the fam!
+This cake was just divine!!
+It was a hit with the fam!

 What a fun cake!
-Looks easy and delicious, perfect for any type of occasion.
+It was easy and delicious.
+I’d definitely make this again.
 Thanks for sharing the recipe!

 You’re welcome, Denise!
 Thanks for your comment!